machgg/machgg.github.io/_posts/2024-04-20-How-to-create-a-website-on-github-pages-for-absolute-beginners.md

 title: How to create a website on github pages for absolute beginners (IN THE MAKING)
 ---

+the easiest way: Jekyll theme --> fork it.

 I'm writing this tutorial because it might come in handy in the future, because I will probably forget everything I just learned until the next time I will need it.
 So I've decided to write it down.

 [https://pages.github.com/](https://pages.github.com/)